mysociety/alaveteli/doc/manual/docs/getting_started.md

 performance, how often it is upgraded, and so on.
 We recommend this as the best approach.
 However, you will need some resources to do this.

-Alternatively, we have very limited capacity to run a handful of Alaveteli sites for willing volunteers.
-We want to learn more about how we can support third parties, and to do so we're happy to help host low-volume sites for two or three partners.
+Alternatively, we have an open call for applications to run Alaveteli sites.
+There is [more information on this process here](https://www.mysociety.org/international/apply-for-help/).
 However, you will have no service level agreement, no warranties, and no guarantee on our time: if the website goes down when we're on holiday, you'll have to wait until we're back!
-If you want to try this route, please [get in touch](mailto:international@mysociety.org) to find out if we have capacity.

 ### Install your own copy